-Ilumya is approved by the Food and Drug Administration (FDA) to treat adults with moderate to severe plaque psoriasis in cases where systemic therapy or phototherapy are warranted.
-Ilumya is also referred to by its drug name, Tildrakizumab-asmn.
+Ilumya is approved by the U.S. Food and Drug Administration (FDA) to treat adults with moderate to severe plaque psoriasis in cases where systemic therapy or phototherapy are warranted.
+Ilumya is also referred to by its drug name, tildrakizumab-asmn.

-Ilumya is an immunomodulator, or in other words, a drug that modulates the immune system.
-Specifically, Ilumya is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Ilumya is a biologic drug.
 Ilumya is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Ilumya is believed to work by inhibiting interleukin (IL)-23, a chemical messenger involved in autoimmune attacks.
 Ilumya prevents IL-23 from signaling the immune system to attack the tissues.

 How do I take it?

 Prescribing information states that Ilumya is administered as a subcutaneous injection every 12 weeks after initial loading doses.

 The FDA-approved label for Ilumya lists common side effects including upper respiratory infections, diarrhea, and injection site reactions.